 The Chi-Cal Rivers Fund (Fund) is inviting applications for competitive grant funding.
-With a focus on the major waterways of the Chicago and Calumet region, the program will award grants to reduce stormwater runoff with green infrastructure, enhance the quality and connectivity of fish and wildlife habitat, and activate restored habitats and green space through public access improvements and community engagement.
-Up to \$1.5 million is expected to be available for grant awards.
-Individual grants will range from \$150,000 to \$400,000.
-Proposals must be submitted online (easygrants.nfwf.org) by August 22, 2024, 10:59 PM Central Time.
+With a focus on the major waterways of the Chicago and Calumet region, the program will award grants to reduce stormwater runoff with nature-based infrastructure, enhance the quality and connectivity of fish and wildlife habitat, and activate restored habitats through public access improvements and community engagement.
+Proposals must be submitted online (easygrants.nfwf.org), by July 30, 2025, 10:59 PM Central Time.